Flat Pack Furniture Assembly Guide

 Other companies such as DFS will take old furniture from you as they state that the removal, disposal, and recycling of sofas can be handled by Sofa Rescue.
 They will remove your old furniture with care and dispose of your sofa in an environmentally friendly manner.

 Before assembling flat pack furniture, you should always check to see if it is in the best condition.
-From tiny scratches to extensive structural repairs, most companies offer a wide range of furniture repair services to give the best service to their customers.
+From tiny scratches to extensive structural repairs, many companies offer repair or replacement options.

-There is no problem with returning a piece of flat pack furniture, it is just the same as returning a normal purchase.
+There is no problem with returning a piece of flat pack furniture, but it will depend on the store's policy.
 Take everything with you, including the receipt, and they will assist you.
-If possible, bring it fully built.
-If you're not careful, disassembling it can damage it or compromise its structural strength.
+Many stores ask you to return your furniture in its packaging, so check their policy first.

 Ready to get a price for your home improvement project?